Erasing Undesirable Influence in Diffusion Models: Conclusion and Limitations

-In this work, we first explored the unlearning problem in diffusion models and proposed an effective unlearning method.
-Comprehensive experiments on unconditional and conditional diffusion models demonstrate the proposed algorithm's effectiveness in data removal, its efficacy in preserving the model utility, and its efficiency in unlearning.
-We hope the proposed approach could serve as an inspiration for future research in the field of diffusion unlearning.
+In this work, we explored erasing undesirable influence in diffusion models and proposed an efficient method \algname to achieve a balanced trade-off between erasing and preservation.
+Comprehensive experiments on diffusion models demonstrate the proposed algorithm's effectiveness in data removal, its efficacy in preserving the model utility, and its efficiency in erasure.
+However, our scrubbed model may still preserve some characteristics similar to the forgetting class (\eg, in \cref{fig:fidEtaK_potentialfail} (b), generated images conditioned on the forgetting class `tench' by our scrubbed model when forgetting the class `tench' from Imagenette, which may preserve some characteristics similar to that close to `tench' visually).
+Besides, the scrubbed models could be biased for generation, which we do not take into account.
+Future directions could include assessing fairness post-unlearning, using advanced privacy-preserving training techniques, and advanced MOO solutions.
+We hope the proposed approach could serve as an inspiration for future research in the field of erasing undesirable concepts in diffusion models.